 Many deodorants and antiperspirants are insufficient for dealing with a debilitating excessive sweating problem.

-However there is a specialist aluminium-based antiperspirant range designed for people who struggle with excessive sweating; it works by sealing the sweat glands and drying the skin.
+However there is a specialist aluminium-based antiperspirant range designed for people who struggle with liberal sweating; it works by sealing the sweat glands and drying the skin.
 Its effective formulation, while comfortable to wear, is clinically proven to be potent and durable, providing up to five days’ protection against sweat and odour.

 The range includes roll-on antiperspirants of different strengths, as well as hand and foot lotion, to tackle all kinds of sweat problems, and can often be purchased through medical aid – find out if your scheme covers this.